CiscoDevNet/cdo-automation/README.md

 We create ASA and SDC resources in CDO.
 - The SDC resource in CDO is created before the SDC in AWS is created, and SDC in AWS receives the CDO bootstrap data from the SDC resource created.
 Important note: the bootstrap data is valid only for an hour after creation, so make sure you spin up  your SDC in AWS within an hour after creating the CDO resource.
 - The ASA resource in CDO is created after the ASA in CDO is spun up.

+ ### A virtual FTD in AWS

+ The code uses the `ftdv` module in `modules/ftdv` to create an FTDv in your AWS VPC.
+The ASAv deployed has three interfaces:
+ -  An inside interface, in the private subnet.
+ - An outside interface, in the public subnet.
+ - A management interface, in the private subnet.

+ Deploying this FTDv can take up to 20 minutes, so please be patient.

+ It then uses the CDO terraform provider to onboard this deployed FTD to CDO.